-I have not pulled my kids out of public school mid-year to homeschool.
-Maybe you are thinking about pulling your kids go out of public school and turn to homeschooling mid-year, and you are panicking.
+Maybe you are thinking about pulling your kids go out of public school and turning to homeschooling mid-year, and you are panicking.
 I don’t want you to panic.
 I know you will, but I want to help you find your way.

 How to Start Homeschooling Mid-Year